 The best way to build your credit score is to understand what’s factored in when your score is calculated.
 With this in mind, it’ll be a lot easier to maintain or build your credit score.

 Here are five important details the credit bureaus take into account when calculating your credit score:

 - Recent credit

 Loans like auto loans and personal loans are factored in when calculating your credit score.
 Credit cards that are considered unsecured debt are also included.

 Manage Your Debt

-You should never take out numerous loans simultaneously.
+You should never take out numerous loans simultaneously while trying to build your credit.
 Creditors will see this as a sign of credit greediness.
 This applies to both conventional loans and credit cards, with the excess debt reducing your credit score.
 Instead, you should first carefully assess your needs, and only take out a loan that’s truly needed.